Many of us enjoy getting out for a walk in the fresh air – whether it’s to break up our days or get some peace of mind.

 Rucksacks and bags for Nordic walking

-When Nordic walking, it’s useful to have a rucksack or bag to carry your personal belongings in, because your hands will be occupied with your walking poles.
+When Nordic walking, it’s useful to have a rucksack or bag to carry your personal belongings in, because your hands will be occupied with your poles.

-Rucksacks or bum bags are usually preferable options because shoulder bags can unevenly distribute weight and may also interfere with your arm movements.
+Rucksacks or bum bags are usually preferable options because shoulder bags can unevenly distribute weight and may interfere with your arm movements.

 How can I get the most out of Nordic walking?